-The single largest component of our work is helping individuals with intellectual and developmental disabilities find housing that suits their specific needs and priorities.
-Between July 1, 2016 and June 30, 2017, our Housing Coordinators helped more than 1,400 people with intellectual and developmental disabilities create a housing plan and apply for affordable housing.
+The single largest component of our work is helping individuals with developmental and other disabilities find housing that suits their specific needs and priorities.
+Between July 1, 2016 and June 30, 2017, our Housing Coordinators helped more than 1,400 people with developmental and other disabilities create a housing plan and apply for affordable housing.

 Each client has unique housing needs, constraints, and preferences.
 When a person is referred to Housing Choices by San Andreas Regional Center, a Housing Coordinator helps to create an individual housing plan with input from the client and everyone in that person’s Circle of Support.

 Housing Coordinators help clients with their decision-making by discussing their finances, credit history, supportive service needs, household composition, and other background relevant to their housing choices.
 We help our clients identify and apply for rental properties for which they can income-qualify and that are in the right location.
 Depending on each person’s income and existing support network, this could involve applying for multiple waiting lists and monitoring waiting list status for several years.